biojppm/cmany/doc/quick_tour.rst

    * if the toolset is omitted, then the toolset of the given project version will be used.

-This creates hundreds of possible aliases, so read :doc:`the complete documentation for Visual Studio </vs>`.
+Given the many VS versions, target architectures and toolsets, this creates hundreds of possible aliases, so read :doc:`the complete documentation for Visual Studio </vs>`.

 Building many trees at once